Non-voting members of the United States House of Representatives: Puerto Rico

 Puerto Rico, a U.S. commonwealth, has been represented by a non-voting resident commissioner since 1901.
-The resident commissioner holds a status similar to that of a delegate within the House, but serves a four-year term.
+The resident commissioner holds a status similar to that of a delegate within the House, but, since 1921, serves a four-year term.
 The resident commissioner is the only individual elected to the House who serves for this duration.

 The Philippines

 From 1907 until 1937, while it was a U.S. territory, the Philippines elected two non-voting resident commissioners to serve in the U.S. House of Representatives.
 From 1937 until 1946, while it was a U.S. commonwealth, the Philippines sent one non-voting resident commissioner to the House.
 Upon independence in 1946, the Philippines ceased to be represented in Congress.

 List of past delegates

 Listed here by their congressional districts.

 Current delegates

 In the mid-1960s, a number of small territories that had no prospects of becoming states began to petition for representation in Congress.
 Starting in 1970, the House of Representatives started to grant representation to these territories, but with limited voting rights.